mialkin/docs/cs/asymmetric cryptography.md

 In a typical public-key infrastructure (PKI) scheme, the certificate issuer is a certificate authority (CA), usually a company that charges customers to issue certificates for them.

-The most common format for public key certificates is defined by X.509.
+The most common format for public key certificates is defined by X.509 standard.

 [↑ X.509](https://en.wikipedia.org/wiki/X.509)